Training At Zumbro

 If you are planning on doing any course reconnaissance, scouting or training runs at Zumbro we ask that you please read the following information in it’s entirety.

-The Zumbro Endurance Run 100MI, 50MI and 17MI trail races take place within the Zumbro River Bottoms Management Unit in Southeastern Minnesota’s Bluff Country – just outside of the tiny village of Theilman, MN.
+The Zumbro Endurance Run 100MI, 50MI, 34MI and 17MI trail races take place within the Zumbro River Bottoms Management Unit in Southeastern Minnesota’s Bluff Country – just outside of the tiny village of Theilman, MN.
 The races start and finish at the West Assembly / Horse Campground Area.
 Generally speaking the Zumbro River Bottoms Management Unit lies within a portion of the Richard J. Dorer Memorial Hardwood Forest – an expansive 1.7 million acre tract of Minnesota hardwood forest.
+The Zumbro Bottoms Management Unit / Richard J. Dorer Memorial Hardwood Forest is not a State Park, instead is designated as STATE FOREST.
+There are some key distinctions between state parks and state forests that users should understand, including but not limited to the following:

 • More often than not, State Forests do not have the infrastructure, amenities, parking, on-site staff, comprehensive signage etc. that State Parks have.
 They generally feel more remote and are significantly quieter.